ljsinclair/featurebase-docs/docs/community/com-ingest/com-datafile-ref-csv.md

 nav_order: 2
 ---

-This reference file provides information required to create a CSV file to import data to FeatureBase Community.
+This reference page provides information on how to structure a CSV file with data so it can be [imported to FeatureBase Community using the command line CSV ingest tool](/docs/community/com-ingest/com-ingest-ref-csv).

 ## Before you begin